NingAnMe/DeepPrep-docs/docs/source/usage_cluster.rst

 Update the Configuration file (CPU only)
 ========================================

-To execute DeepPrep on CPU can use the previously stated configuration file (on GPU) by removing the ``withLabel: with_gpu ...`` section.
+To execute DeepPrep on CPU, you can use the previously stated configuration file (on GPU) by removing the ``withLabel: with_gpu ...`` section.

 Shown as below: